BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Professor Office Hours

 Professors will host office hours after lecture everyday from 3:30 PM to 4:30 PM.
 Please use this time to ask more conceptual questions or talk to the Professors.
-If you have in-depth homework help, please visit TA office hours instead.
+If you require in-depth homework help, please visit TA office hours instead.

 ### TA Office Hours